tristanmorgan/awskeyring/README.md

-      awskeyring list-role                   # Prints a list of roles in the keyring awskeyring remove ACCOUNT              # Removes an ACCOUNT from the keyring awskeyring remove-role ROLE            # Removes a ROLE from the keyring awskeyring token ACCOUNT [ROLE] [MFA]  # Create an STS Token from a ROLE or an MFA code
+      awskeyring list-role                   # Prints a list of roles in the keyring awskeyring remove ACCOUNT              # Removes an ACCOUNT from the keyring awskeyring remove-role ROLE            # Removes a ROLE from the keyring awskeyring remove-token ACCOUNT        # Removes a token for ACCOUNT from the keyring awskeyring token ACCOUNT [ROLE] [MFA]  # Create an STS Token from a ROLE or an MFA code

 and autocomplete that can be installed with: